openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 78: Scale Selection

 Scale Selection
-This parameter determines in which measurement unit the device will report temperature (Fahrenheit or Celsius) and determines the scale the configuration parameters (43, 44, 44, 45, 60, 61, 110, 120) are interpreted as.
+<p&gtThis parameter determines in which measurement unit the device will report temperature (Fahrenheit or Celsius) and determines the scale the configuration parameters (43, 44, 44, 45, 60, 61, 110, 120) are interpreted as.<br /&gt</p&gt <p&gtValues:<br /&gt• Default value 0 = degrees Celsius<br /&gt• 0 = degrees Celsius<br /&gt• 1 = degrees Fahrenheit</p&gt <p&gt<br /&gt<strong&gtNOTE1: This scale has influence on Temperature reporting.
+The device is capable of receiving a Setpoint in all supported scales.</strong&gt<br /&gt<strong&gtNOTE2: This configuration parameter has impact on configuration parameters 43, 44, 44, 45, 60, 61, 110, 120.

-Values:
-• Default value 0 = degrees Celsius
-• 0 = degrees Celsius
-• 1 = degrees Fahrenheit

-**NOTE1: This scale has influence on Temperature reporting.
-The device is capable of receiving a Setpoint in all supported scales.**
-**NOTE2: This configuration parameter has impact on configuration parameters 43, 44, 44, 45, 60, 61, 110, 120.
 If scale is set to degrees Fahrenheit configuration values at parameters 43, 44, 44, 45, 60, 61, 110, 120 will be converted to degrees Celsius.
-Please note that converted values could drift when converting values back and forth.**
+Please note that converted values could drift when converting values back and forth.</strong&gt </p&gt
 The following option values may be configured -:

 | Value  | Description |